 - Negotiating and monitoring economic incentive packages for Downtown

 - Negotiating, assigning and allocating development rights as Master Developer pursuant to the Downtown DRI Development Order

 - Receiving and administering grants from public and private sources in coordination with other City agencies

 - Preparing analyses of economic changes taking place Downtown and studying the impact of metropolitan growth in Downtown

 - Acquiring and disposing of City-owned Downtown property acquired, or intended to be used, for community redevelopment purposes

-- Administering and managing the downtown tax increment finances (“TIF”) for the Southside CRA Trust Fund and the Northbank CRA Trust Funds
+- Administering and managing the Downtown tax increment finances for the Southside CRA Trust Fund and the Northbank CRA Trust Funds

-- Planning and proposing projects and public facilities within Downtown and establish, operate, lease, and license such public facilities
+- Planning and proposing projects and public facilities within Downtown and establishing, operating, leasing and licensing such public facilities

 Downtown Investment Authority